#Snippets

 docker run -it --rm --platform="linux/amd64" -v ${PWD}:/app -w /app python:3.10 bash

-It’s possible to reuse a container if you really want to, but they’re ephemeral by nature, so don’t grow too attached to them.
+It’s possible to reuse a container if you want to, but they’re ephemeral by nature, so don’t grow too attached to them.
 If you’re going down this route, remove --rm and add the --name flag to the command above to make your life easier later.

 You can get to know the architecture options you have available for any container image by running: